 For a small investment we can keep a girl safe for an entire year:

 $100 pays for school fees, books, uniforms, mentoring, and tutoring.

 keeps a girl in school for a year and safe from being trafficked

 And it works.
-The girls are motivated to study harder, and the drop-out rate is just 2%, far below the national average.
+The girls are motivated to study harder, and the drop-out rate is just 3%, well below the national average.
 As the girls learn, they gain confidence, are more respected by their families and communities, and become role models for other girls.
 SGT girls even influence their classmates to study harder.

 We started with 54 girls.
 Now we have over 12,000 girls safe in 500 schools across Nepal, on the path to a future full of hope instead of dread.